tonton81/IMCTFD/README.md

 12) automatic DLC calculations!
 Don't worry about not knowing the DLC (15 == 64 bytes, 9 == 12 bytes).
 Just assign your data length (msg.len) and if your length is smaller than the calculated next DLC it will be padded with 0xAA bytes.

 13) dynamic read(msg)/write(msg) assure you write to a properly sized FIFO.
 If you're data can't fit in a FIFO because you have it set to use a smaller payload size to get more deep queues, it will scan to the next available FIFO for validation.

+14) enhanced filtering!
+Tired of frames bleeding in when using multiple IDs or ranges?
+The library will get rid of unwanted frames that came in when enhancement is enabled.

+15) message distribution!, 2 or more callback filters have similar IDs that come in?
+Due to limitation of controller, only first FIFO to catch it gets it, meaning, your other callback will not trigger.
+Message distributions overcomes this limitation by duplicating messages to all callbacks with matching filters, and if you have enhancements enabled, distributions will abide by those set enhancements to ensure a wanted frame is accepted and not others.

   Typical usage:
 ```